 There is a very influential work in Russian literature by Nikolai Gogol titled (in translation) The Overcoat.
 The importance of this work and its effect on subsequent writers was memorialized by a famous quotation from Fyodor Dostoyevsky: “We all come out from Gogol’s ‘Overcoat’.”

 In the same vein, virtually all of the present birther mythology is found in the original Berg v Obama lawsuit from 2008 and all the birther lawsuits are little more than warmed over Philip J. Berg.
-(Berg also believed that the US Government was responsible for blowing up the Twin Towers on 9/11.
-Berg appears to be a credulous person with a conspiracy theory mindset.)
+(Berg also believed that the US Government was responsible for blowing up the Twin Towers on 9/11.)
 Berg’s lawsuit in some small way legitimized the conspiracy theories in the popular mind.

 Here are some of the ideas that came from Berg v.
-Obama in his Original C0mplaint:
+Obama in his Original Complaint:

 - The threat of civil disobedience should an ineligible person become the Democratic nominee for President.